 Comfort is the number one thing that anyone looks for when it comes to any item of clothing or footwear.
 It is undoubtedly no different with workout shoes.
 During your exercise, you are expected to perform exceptional physical feats, so you would want your footwear to be the least of your worries while you’re huffing and puffing away at the gym.

-- If it feels uncomfortable, then it might mean that the shoe doesn’t suit your size, arch, or training needs.
+- If it feels uncomfortable, then it might mean that the shoe doesn’t suit your size, width, or training needs.
 Such occurrences can cause calluses, joint and heel pain, blisters, foot deformities, and even injuries.
 Working out is already challenging enough as it is.
 Don’t make it even more unbearable by wearing uncomfortable workout shoes.

 Workout shoes have to be durable because they undergo a massive beating during the exercise regimen.
 They absorb various degrees of stress throughout the entire activity, so it is only right that when you buy a pair, you have to make sure that they are built to last.

 While going too cheap is a surefire way to have a shoe break down on you quickly, an expensive price tag doesn’t guarantee a shoe’s durability either.
 Some workout shoes are expensively priced as they were produced through partnerships with certain celebrities or higher-end brands.
 There are reasonably priced shoes available that are just as durable.
-When shopping for a new pair, find one that is made from quality materials and construction.
+When shopping for a new pair, find one that is made from quality materials.
 It also might be helpful to read consumer reviews to get unbiased recommendations.